noizy-sthlm/infisical-tutorial/scenario/intro.md

 ### Introduction

-DevOps is all about speed and automation.
-But this speed becomes a security risk when secrets aren't managed properly.
+DevOps promotes speed and automation.
+But speed may become a security risk if secrets aren't managed properly.
 In this tutorial, you'll learn how to protect secrets using [Infisical](https://infisical.com/) and prevent one of the most common vulnerabilities: hardcoded credentials in source code.

 But first of all, what are secrets?
-Secrets are API keys, passwords, database credentials, JWT tokens, private keys, OAuth tokens, encryption keys - anything that grants access to  systems or data.
-They're called "secrets" because they should never be public.
+Secrets include API keys, passwords, database credentials, JWT tokens, private keys, OAuth tokens, encryption keys - anything piece of data that should never be publicly shared.

-Secrets can appear everywhere in the DevOps loop:
+Secrets can appear everywhere in a DevOps cycle:

 <img src="./devops-loop.png" style="width: 350px">